IBM/solsa/README.md

 Kubernetes is becoming the de facto standard for managing applications in the cloud (public, private, multi, hybrid, etc.).
-While YAML is a fine language to setup a few things, we believe application developers need to reason about applications at a higher-level of abstraction using the languages and tools they are familiar with.
+While YAML is a fine language to perform some basic configuration, we believe application developers need to reason about applications at a higher-level of abstraction using the languages and tools they are familiar with.